 Exposure to Carbon Monoxide - CO and the health effects

-Carbon monoxide is an odorless, tasteless, colorless and toxic gas.
+Carbon monoxide - CO - is an odorless, tasteless, colorless and toxic gas.

 Carbon monoxide is a by-product from combustion processes.
 Any combustion process, fuel burning appliance, vehicle or other device has the potential to produce toxic carbon monoxide gas.

 Carbon monoxide is dangerous because it inhibits the blood's ability to carry oxygen to vital organs such as the heart and brain.
 Inhaled CO will combine with the oxygen carrying hemoglobin in the blood and will form carboxyhemoglobin (COHb) which is not usable for oxygen transport.

 1) ppm - parts per million - is defined as the mass of the component in solution divided by the total mass of the solution multiplied by 106 (one million)

 2) The maximum exposure allowed by OSHA in the workplace over an eight hour period is 35 ppm.

 3) Typical sickness symptoms are mild headache, fatigue, nausea and dizziness.

 4) A CO concentration of 12-13000 ppm is deadly after 1-3 minutes.
 A CO concentration of 1600 ppm is deadly after one hour.